canonical/operator/README.md

 ```

 The only mandatory arguments to Secret are its secret ID (which should be unique) and its 'contents': that is, a mapping
-from revision numbers (integers) to a str:str dict representing the payload of the revision.
+from revision numbers (integers) to a `str:str` dict representing the payload of the revision.

+There are three cases:
-By default, the secret is not owned by **this charm** nor is it granted to it.
+- the secret is owned by this app, in which case only the leader unit can manage it
-Therefore, if charm code attempted to get that secret revision, it would get a permission error: we didn't grant it to
-this charm, nor we specified that the secret is owned by it.
+- the secret is owned by this unit, in which case this charm can always manage it (leader or not)
+- (default) the secret is not owned by this app nor unit, which means we can't manage it but only view it

+Thus by default, the secret is not owned by **this charm**, but, implicitly, by some unknown 'other charm', and that other charm has granted us view rights.

+The presence of the secret in `State.secrets` entails that we have access to it, either as owners or as grantees.
+Therefore, if we're not owners, we must be grantees.
+Absence of a Secret from the known secrets list means we are not entitled to obtaining it in any way.
+The charm, indeed, shouldn't even know it exists.

 To specify a secret owned by this unit (or app):